 HealthcareHealthcare provision is usually extremely limited in the remote rural areas in Indonesia, such as in the locations of the group’s operations.
-The group has therefore established a network of 18 clinics to provide healthcare to employees, their family members and members of the local communities living in proximity to the group’s operations.
-There is a team of two doctors, 17 paramedics, 12 midwives, one dentist and one pharmacist on site.
+The group has therefore established a network of 19 clinics to provide healthcare to employees, their family members and members of the local communities living in proximity to the group’s operations.
+There is a team of 2 doctors, 18 paramedics, 13 midwives, 1 dentist and 1 pharmacist on site.
 All employees receive training in basic life support skills and staff at certain levels receive training in first aid.
-Employees are also provided with information on, and training to prevent, the ten most prevalent infectious diseases, such as diarrhoea, dengue haemorrhagic fever and typhoid fever, and female employees receive training in the early detection and prevention of cervical cancer.
+Employees are also provided with information on, and training to prevent, the 10 most prevalent infectious diseases, such as dengue, haemorrhagic fever and typhoid fever, and female employees receive training in the early detection and prevention of cervical cancer.

-Monthly immunisation programmes are provided for families, including polio-immunisation in collaboration with external medical professionals as part of an Indonesian government programme.
+Monthly immunisation programmes are provided for families, including polio-immunisation, in collaboration with external medical professionals as part of an Indonesian government programme.
 Blood and lung tests are conducted twice a year to check for chemical exposure in workers who come into regular contact with pesticides and other chemicals.
 If workers test positive for pesticide exposure, they are rotated out of spraying into other roles.
 Random drug testing is conducted throughout the year to prevent drug usage and addiction amongst employees.